joneseyit/mod5-start-frontend/README.md

 ### refactor
   - Use own props in the map state to props to find the particular photo
   - return it as a prop
+  - try to change all the prop passing for the map

 ### find marker by id
   - maps/id if they click on one